werval/werval/README.md

 You don't need to install anything except a JVM.
 The `gradlew` script that can be found at the projects root will download and bootstrap Gradle for you.

-The above is mostly true ...
-The Gradle based build depend on both `asciidoctor` and the `asciidoc` toolchain to be installed.
-We are working towards removing theses dependencies thus having a straight forward build process.
-For now, you have to install them both beforehand.

 To get you started, here are some usefull commands:

     ./gradlew clean     # Clean up the project tree